 The PCAM Committee meets five times a year to look at the challenges and developments that affect its members and to plan targeted industry-wide campaigns.
 Members are always welcome to attend these meetings with prior notice, so please take advantage of the opportunity and come along.
 If you do wish to attend, contact PCAM Administrator Bob Fromer on: firstname.lastname@example.org.

 One of the original founders of PCAM, Tony has enjoyed a long and illustrious career running one of London's most established music houses.
-If he's not here, he's either parking his bike or grooming his Scots Dumpys (thats chickens to you).
+If he's not here, he's either at his wintering ground in Gozo, or in the summer, in the Isle of Wight on his Ocqueteau 645 failing to catch fish, but due to technology he is always available.

 MassiveMusic / PCAM Acting Chair